-The Malaysian Aviation Commission (MAVCOM) was established on 1 March 2016 under the Malaysian Aviation Commission Act 2015 (Act), to function as an independent economic regulator to the civil aviation industry in Malaysia.
+The Malaysian Aviation Commission (MAVCOM) was established on 1 March 2016 under the Malaysian Aviation Commission Act 2015 (Act 711), to function as an independent economic regulator to the civil aviation industry in Malaysia.

 MAVCOM is responsible for the regulation of economic and commercial matters within the civil aviation industry.
-Its responsibilities include the issuance of Air Services Licenses (ASL) for journeys with a fixed schedule, such as for timetabled commercial flights and Air Service Permits (ASP) for non-scheduled services, such as for chartered flights.
-The Commission also issues out Aerodrome Operator Licenses (AOL) for airport operators and Ground Handling Licenses (GHL) to those who wish to carry out ground handling services in Malaysia.
+Its responsibilities include the issuance of Air Services Licences (ASL) for journeys with a fixed schedule, such as for timetabled commercial flights and Air Service Permits (ASP) for non-scheduled services, such as for chartered flights.
+The Commission also issues out Aerodrome Operator Licences (AOL) for airport operators and Ground Handling Licences (GHL) to those who wish to carry out ground handling services in Malaysia.